UMAprotocol/emp-tools/README.md

 1. Run `npm run chain`.
 2. Copy the private key into MetaMask to access the account and connect to `localhost:8545`.
 Your balance should be ~990 ETH and a bunch of DAI.
 3. Test.

+Beware, it might be a bit slow and you might need to "reset" your account on MetaMask to clear the nonce.